Graduate Placement - More InformationA Guide to the Job Market

 Interviews and Campus Visits

 Traditionally, hiring institutions scheduled interviews for the Eastern APA meeting in early January.
-Some institutions still follow this practice, but increasing interviews are being scheduled via Skype.
-Nonetheless you need to be prepared to be at the Eastern APA as necessary.
+A few institutions still follow this practice, but most interviews are now being scheduled via Skype.
+Nonetheless it’s probably wise to be prepared to be at the Eastern APA if necessary.

 Interviews generally run from half an hour to an hour.
 The interviewers will be faculty members (and sometimes graduate students) with a wide range of expertise, often enough including no one in your AOS (that’s why they’re thinking of hiring you).
 Typically, interviewers begin by asking you to give a brief (five to ten minute) synopsis of your dissertation.
 This needs to be prepared, rehearsed and honed.
 Often enough, people will interrupt before you get through your entire spiel, so you should put the main points up front, then circle back and fill in at increasing levels of detail.
 It’s a good idea to practice describing your dissertation to everyone you know.